louismullie/open-nlp/README.md

 This is an alpha release.
 Expect things to break and/or change in the near future!
 Also, keep the following in mind:

 - Currently, this gem is only tested on JRuby, but support for MRI through Rjb is coming very soon.
-- Currently, the parser and chunker classes are not working.

 **About**